janet-lang/janet/doc/The-Janet-Abstract-Machine-Bytecode.md

 * Some operators in the description have the suffix 'i' or 'r'.
 These indicate that these operators correspond to integers or real numbers only, respectively.
-All bitwise operators and bit shifts only work with integers.
+All bit-wise operators and bit shifts only work with integers.

 * The `>>>` indicates unsigned right shift, as in Java.
 Because all integers in janet are signed, we differentiate the two kinds of right bit shift.